SequAna-Ukon/VTK_CF/README.md

 You should already be familiar with working in bash on the command line.
 See [here](https://rnabio.org/module-00-setup/0000/08/01/Unix/) for an excellent resource.

-If you don't yet have access to a unix-based operating system i.e Windows, you can install Windows Subsystem for Linux (WSL) according to the [THIS](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview
+If you don't yet have access to a Unix-based operating system i.e Windows, you can install Windows Subsystem for Linux (WSL) according to the [THIS](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview
 ) tutorial.
 If you face some errors during installation, [HERE](https://appuals.com/wsl-register-distribution-error-0x80370102-on-windows-10/) are some troubleshooting tips.
 Another nice alternative is [Visual Studio Code](https://code.visualstudio.com/).

-we will use Gitpod for the  first-day practice based on this GitHub, you can start Gitpod using:
+We will use Gitpod for the  first-day practice based on this GitHub, you can start Gitpod using:
 ````bash
 gitpod.io/#https://github.com/SequAna-Ukon/VTK2023/
 ````